solidc0re/solidcore-scripts/README.md

 - research and improve sysctl and bootloader hardening
 - install and sign hardened kernel (removing any currently implemented kernel hardening)
 - implement pam.d overwrites with stronger defaults
-- add check for users with blank passwords
 - implement improvements to the USBGuard config
 - progress on getting the hardened malloc to work
 - create scripts to audit all relevant settings on new versions of Fedora to make keeping it up-to-date easier